danbillson/derek/README.md

 For auth we are using [Clerk](https://clerk.com/), you will need to create an account and get your API keys.
 You will need to enable email/password and google sign in and then add the username and name options to the user.

+For the database we are using [Vercel Postgres](https://vercel.com/docs/storage/vercel-postgres), you can follow along with the [quickstart](https://vercel.com/docs/storage/vercel-postgres/quickstart#quickstart) to create your own free database and get the POSTGRES_URL env var which will replace the `DB_URL` in your `.env.local` file.

 Fork and clone the repo and install the dependencies:

 ```bash